Energinet-DataHub/geh-core/source/TestCommon/documents/development.md

 ## Workflows

+### `testcommon-bundle-publish.yml`

-The `testcommon-bundle-publish.yml` handles test, build, pack and publish of the bundle.
+This workflow handles test, build, pack and publish of the bundle.

 If any of the packages in the bundle has changes, both currently must be updated with regards to version.